Hidden Cameras, Audio Bugs, and GPS Devices in Iowa: What Is Legal?

 Iowa has strict laws about hidden cameras.
 In Iowa, it is a crime to record someone without their consent.
 This includes someone’s home or their hotel room.
 Iowa law had recent changes in the law that may mean that a person’s camera that records audio may or may not be charged in certain circumstances.
 It is illegal to install a hidden camera in someone else’s property.
 If the hidden camera also records or transmit audios, it may then also involve the state’s laws involving audio bugs.

 Audio Bugs and Conversations: What Is the Law

-Iowa is known as a one-party consent state when it comes to monitoring or recording a conversation.
+Iowa is known as a one party consent state when it comes to monitoring or recording a conversation.
 This means that at least one person involved in a conversation must give consent to having the conversation recorded.
 The location of the conversation is irrelevant.
-Iowa law makes it clear that failure to get consent for recording or monitoring a conversation can be considered eavesdropping.
+Iowa law makes it clear that the failure to get consent for recording or monitoring a conversation can be considered eavesdropping.
 It can lead to a felony charge with a fine up to $7,500 and a maximum sentence of five year in prison, along with civil charges.

 Are GPS Devices for Surveillance Legal in Iowa?

 Iowa law states that a person who places a GPS device when one person, without consent of the other person, uses another person or an object to track movements without a legitimate purpose.
 Someone putting a GPS device on an object with intent to harass, annoy, or alarm another person is considered harassment by stalking.
 Examples of this may include pursuit, surveillance, or nonconsensual contact.